Congruences involving generalized central trinomial coefficients

 If $c$ is nonzero and $p$ is an odd prime not dividing $d$, then

 \endproclaim

 Now we give one more theorem.

-\proclaim{Theorem 1.4} Let $p>3$ be a prime.
+\proclaim{Theorem 1.9} Let $p>3$ be a prime.
 Then

-where $E_0,E_1,E_2,\ldots$ are Euler numbers, and $q_p(2)$ denotes the Fermat quotient $(2^{p-1}-1)/p$. \endproclaim \Remark\ 1.2.
+where $E_0,E_1,E_2,\ldots$ are Euler numbers, and $q_p(2)$ denotes the Fermat quotient $(2^{p-1}-1)/p$. \endproclaim \Remark\ 1.10.
 (1.25) was conjectured by the author in [Su3].

-We will show Theorems 1.1 and 1.2 in Sections 2 and 3 respectively.
-Section 4 is devoted to our proofs of Theorems 1.3 and 1.4.
-In Section 5 we are going to raise more conjectures for further research.
+We will show Theorems 1.2 and 1.5 in Sections 2 and 3 respectively.
+Section 4 is devoted to our proofs of Theorems 1.8 and 1.9.
+In Section 5 we are going to pose more conjectures for further research.

 \heading{2.
-Proof of Theorem 1.1}\endheading
+Proof of Theorem 1.2}\endheading

 The following lemma essentially follows from [ST, (1.5)], but we will give a direct proof. \proclaim{Lemma 2.1} Let $p$ be an odd prime and let $m\in\Z$ with $m\not\eq0\ (\mo\ p)$.
 Then

 and

 \endproclaim \Proof.
 Clearly